chungvuiloong/landingpage_liana_tech/README.md

 - ~Parallax effect Main Image using "Latest News" section.~ [In process.
 Not yet implemented]

 ## Challenges faced
-- Unexpected changes to styling.
+- Unexpected changes to CSS styling.
-- Parallex effect to main picture.
+- Parallex effect to new effect.